 So you couldn’t attend any protests last year.
 Now what?

-Increasingly these days, on social media, I stumble across memes which are an uncannily relatable.
-To elucidate, one meme features everyone's favourite Insta celeb - Baby (not him, but same species as) Yoda.
-Its abnormally large eyes are sad, its little shoulders drooping and, well, you get the picture — its that one.
+Increasingly these days, on social media, I stumble across uncannily relatable memes.
+To elucidate, there is one meme doing the rounds that features everyone's favourite Insta celeb - Baby (not him, but same species as) Yoda, with its abnormally/adorably large eyes and its little droopy shoulders and... well, you get the picture — that one.
 The headline or meme copy reads — “when you really want to protest but your boss asks you to come to worky work.”

 Absolute.
 Meme.
 Gold